swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md

 iterations.
 Here, you can see that the metrics have slightly improved.

 #### Compare the plots difference

+Finally, you can use the `dvc plots diff` command to compare the plots that were generated on `HEAD` and the ones that were generated in your current `workspace`:

 ```sh title="Execute the following command(s) in a terminal"
 # Create the report to display the plots